Wafris/wafris-rb/README.md

 ```

 If the host says `localhost` then this means that there is a mismatch between the environment variable you specified in your initializer (step 2) and the environment variable defined in your target deployment (step 4).

-### 7. Connect on Wafris Hub

-Go to https://wafris.org/hub to login or create a new account.
-Add a new Firewall using the Redis URL you specified in step 4.

 ## Trusted Proxies